wyliedavid1984/noteTaker/README.md

 ### Javascript

 The index.js file was provided so that we could work with html.
 It made use of jQuery.
+I also create a few modules with just vanilla js.

 #### Node